-Kane commenced as Acting Director of the Goyder Institute in September 2017.
+Kane was appointed as Director of the Goyder Institute in September 2017.
 This followed an ongoing and productive association with the Goyder Institute since its commencement, with Kane in leadership roles for several Goyder Institute research projects during this time.

 Neil Power, State Research Coordinator DEW/Goyder Institute

 Neil is the Director, State Research Coordination, Goyder Institute with the Department for Environment and Water (DEW).

 Neil is responsible for the coordination of the State Government’s involvement on the Goyder institute supporting the development of the Institute’s research programmes.
 Neil has extensive experience in managing technical assessment programs in surface water hydrology, groundwater and water ecology and experience in water resource management and policy advice.

 Neil is the Chair of the National Groundwater Working Group, which is a national policy advisory group and he chaired a COAG working group on groundwater in 2008.

 Daniel Pierce, Research Manager